Ms Janice Chia, Managing Director, Ageing Asia Pte Ltd, Singapore

-Mr Tan Choe Lam, Founder and Managing Director, Jeta Gardens Group, Australia, Jeta Care Group, Malaysia
+Mr Tan Choe Lam, Founder & Managing Director, Jeta Gardens Group, Australia, Jeta Care Group, Malaysia

 Mr. Choe Lam Tan found his passion in aged care after his father suffered a stroke in 1981, sowing the seed that would later sprout into the developments of the first culturally apt aged care & retirement resorts in Australia and Malaysia.
 As Founding Director of facilities in Australia and Malaysia, he is well equipped with hands on experience in research / design / funding / construct / management & operation of Seniors Living Resorts.
 His success in the creation of Jeta's "4H" model in the design and operation of seniors living resorts is highly regarded in the industry and had also won him many prestigious awards.

-Adjunct Professor Stephen Muggleton, CEO, RSL Care, Australia
+Mr Stephen Muggleton, Group CEO, Bolton Clarke, Australia

 Stephen Muggleton is the CEO of RSL Care.
 Prior to joining RSL Care, he was previously the CEO of RDNS, an iconic 130 year old company that now provides care and support to more than 100,000 people across Australia, New Zealand and China.
 He is also a Director of Aveo, a listed company operating more than 75 retirement villages in Australia, the USA and China.
 Stephen has a long record of success and innovation across the health, hospital, community and residential aged care sectors.
 He has particular interests in translation of research into best practice, healthy ageing, tele-health and creating organisational culture that empowers front line care teams.
 He has been instrumental in developing integrated communities in Australia, redefining effective in- home care and has developed a series of partnerships with major hospitals and primary care networks that have improved economic and client outcomes.
 Stephen Muggleton has been a member of a number of National and International Expert Advisory Committees including the Australian Governments Ageing Consultative Committee and The Victorian Governments Health Innovation Councils Expert Advisory Committee on Health Exports.
 He holds a Degree in Applied Science and a Master's Degree in Health Administration from the University of NSW.
 His contributions to health and aged care have been recognised with an Adjunct Professor title from the University of Queensland, a Health Promotion Foundation Award, two organisational Excellence Awards and a Queensland Institute of Management Award for Manager of the Year.